Supersymmetry and trace formulas II. Selberg trace formula: Selberg trace formula on compact Riemann surfaces

-This point of view is physically tantalizing since the sigma model on Riemann surface can be thought of as the gauged sigma model on target $\Gamma\backslash G$ (see Remark \ref{remark1} below) with a gauge group $K$.
-This framework is more natural to consider than the non-linear sigma model on $X$ since $\Gamma \backslash G$ is smooth, even though $X$ might have some orbifold singularities.
+Here we advocate the point of view that physically it is more advantageous to consider the gauged sigma model on the target $\Gamma\backslash G$ instead of the sigma model on the Riemann surface $X$.
+In particular, this is because $\Gamma \backslash G$ is always smooth, while $X=\Gamma \backslash G /K$ may have orbifold singularities.

 \begin{remark} Note that the group $\Gamma$ acts on $\HH$ by M\"{o}bius transformations, so actually $X\simeq\bar\Gamma\bk\HH$, where $\bar\Gamma=\Gamma/\{\pm I\}\subset\mathrm{PSL}(2,\RR)$ is a Fuchsian group, a discrete subgroup of $\mathrm{PSL}(2,\RR)$.
 This can be understood from the fact that $\{\pm I\}$ is a subgroup of $K=\mathrm{SO}(2)$.
 Therefore, for any compact orbifold Riemann surface $X$ we can always lift the Fuchsian group $\bar\Gamma$ to a discrete subgroup $\Gamma$ of $G$ with the property that $-I\in \Gamma$, which will be assumed in this section. \end{remark}